sherryxiaoyizhu/dev-connector-mern-stack/README.md

   - Run `cd client`, `npm start` to start the React server on the front-end.
   - To run both front-end and back-end servers concurrently, explicitly specify it in `package.json` and then run `npm run dev`.

-- [Download Postman](https://www.postman.com/downloads/) and then connect it to your PC with the Postman desktop client before you can send requests on your local host `http://localhost:5000`.

-- To check if a user has been registered, go to [MongoDB](https://www.mongodb.com/): `Atlas -> Browse Collections`.

 - To kill a process: Run `ps aux | grep npm` to get the process ID, then do `kill -9 [PID]`.

-- Create an [OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) on GitHub.

-- Set up [React](https://reactjs.org/): `npx create-react-app client`.

 ## Functionalities